MEF-GIT/MEF-LSO-Legato-SDK/serviceApi/order/README.md

 # Service Order Management: Release notes

+## Release Kylie:

+**Readiness status**: Published Standard

+**Summary:**

+Minor clarification changes:

+- Clarified that modification of place and service relationships depends on the service specification
+- Split `ServiceOrderStateType` to also include `ServiceOrderItemStateType`.

+Document:

+- [R27] - reworded to allow modification of place and/or service relationships
+- [R28] - removed and replaced with new one.
+- [R28] - added to clarify that the service specification defines which attributes can be modified.
+- [O3] - added
+- [R29] - added (changes existing text about Error 422 into requirement)
+- [R30] - added
+- provided examples of Service relationship modifications

+### List of changes in the API:

+**serviceOrderingManagement.api.yaml:**

+- `ServiceOrderItem`:
+  - `state` - changed type to `ServiceOrderItemStateType`
+- `ServiceOrderItemStateType` - added

+**serviceOrderingNotification.api.yaml:**

+- `ServiceOrderItemStateChangeEventPayload`:
+  - `state` - changed type to `ServiceOrderItemStateType`
+- `ServiceOrderItemStateType` - added

 ## Release Janis:

 **Readiness status**: Requested Letter Ballot.
 It will be most likely published